 Can you really save money?
-Yes, but you need to factor in your food shopping and cooking habits to determine how much and the return on investment.
+Yes, but you need to factor in your food shopping and cooking habits to determine how much.

 It’s much the same with ground beef.
-I can buy the large sizes at warehouse stores such as BJs or Costco, then seal and freeze the beef in 1-pound or 1/2-pound bags.
+I can buy the large sizes at warehouse stores such as Sam’s Club or Costco, then seal and freeze the beef in one-pound or half-pound bags.
 This technique works for any other cuts of meat, poultry or seafood.
 Buy in bulk, then seal and freeze in the quantity your family uses them.
 These savings are well worth the price of the sealer.

 Hate opening up a half-used block of cheese or bag of shredded cheese to find it covered with mold?
-At nearly $6/lb., you’re wasting $2 every time you do that.
+At nearly $6 per pound, you’re wasting $2 every time you do that.
 Vacuum-sealed cheese lasts for weeks in the fridge, so no more cash in the trash.

-Countertop sealers can be expensive, starting at around $50 and rising into the hundreds depending on the features, brand, etc. A higher price doesn’t necessarily correlate with a better product.
-You can find a good quality sealer for around $80.
+Countertop sealers can be expensive, rising into the hundreds depending on the features, brand, etc. But a higher price doesn’t necessarily correlate with a better product.
+You can find a good mid-range quality sealer that will do the job.
 What should you look for when buying a counter-top sealer?

-- Bag price: Most bags can be washed and reused to some extent, but if you’re using them for raw meat you’re not going to want to reuse them.
+Bag price: Most bags can be washed and reused to some extent, but if you’re using them for raw meat you’re not going to want to reuse them.
 So think about how much you will pay for bags.
 Keep in mind, you’re not limited to the same brand bags as your sealer; you just want to make sure the size and style are the same.
-For example, here are 100 bags costing $23 while the name brands are about the same price for only 44 bags.
+For example, here are 100 bags while the name brands are approximately the same cost for only 44 bags.

 Countertop sealers are meant for one-time uses.
 While you can reuse the bags, you must keep cutting the bags open, which makes them smaller and smaller every time.
 Plus, if your sealer isn’t stored on the counter, it can be a pain to drag it out each time you want to use it.

 Handheld sealers on the other hand, are ideal for foods you want to keep airtight and fresh but still use regularly such as deli foods, cheese, cut-up veggies and more.
 They use special zipper bags so you can keep opening and closing them repeatedly.
 Eventually the bags will need to be replaced, but they do last quite a while.
-In addition, hand-held sealers are much less expensive, roughly $25, plus bags.
+In addition, handheld sealers are much less expensive.
 What should you look for when buying a hand-held sealer?